Daniel Island POA Services

 The Environmental Services Department is responsible for maintaining a clean, safe and healthy environment for residents and visitors of the City of Charleston, including weekly garbage and trash collection.

-Daniel Island trash and garbage collection currently takes place on Mondays of each week.
+Daniel Island trash and garbage collection currently takes place on Mondays for the south end of the island, and on Tuesdays for the north end of the island.
 Garbage containers should be placed at the curb no earlier than 6 PM the day before scheduled pickup and removed as soon as possible after pickup, but no later than 6 PM on the scheduled pickup days.

 Garbage and Trash Collection: 843-724-7364